 CS 312 Assignment 8, File Processing and Arrays

-Programming Assignment 8: Pair Assignment.
-You must complete this assignment by yourself or with one other person.
-You may not copy solutions from other pairs, past students, or the world wide web.
+Programming Assignment 8: Individual Assignment.
+You must complete this assignment by yourself.
+You cannot work with anyone else in the class or with someone outside of the class.
+You may not copy solutions from the world wide web.
 You are encouraged to get help from the instructional staff.

 20 points, ~2% of total grade